 IMPORT TABLE has the following limitations:

 - paths to external files that were originally specified in the config file must be absolute

-- plain indexes need to be converted to real-time indexes via ATTACH INDEX
+- plain indexes need to be preliminarily (in the plain mode) converted to real-time indexes via ATTACH INDEX

 Index rotation is a procedure in which the searchd server looks upon new versions of defined indexes in the configuration.
 Rotation is subject only to Plain mode of operation.